Bloodshot Records: History

-Bloodshot Records was initially run out of Warshaw's apartment in the Lakeview neighborhood of Chicago and later the business moved into her Warshaw's basement.
-In 1997, singer and Bloodshot Records artist, Kelly Hogan was the first paid employee, working as the label's publicist.
+Bloodshot Records was initially run out of Warshaw's apartment in the Lakeview neighborhood of Chicago and later the business moved into her basement.
+In 1997 Kelly Hogan, singer and Bloodshot Records artist, was the first paid employee, working as the label's publicist.
 In 1999, the label moved to its current location on West Irving Park Road.
 Both Warshaw and Miller worked supplemental jobs to keep afloat.
 Miller was a carpenter painting houses and Warshaw was doing publicity work.